yrosseel/lavaan.org.old/features.md

 - by default, lavaan implements the textbook/paper formulas, so there are no surprises

-- lavaan can mimic the results of several commercial packages (including Mplus and Eqs using the `mimic="Mplus"` or `mimic="EQS"` arguments)
+- lavaan can mimic many results of several commercial packages (including Mplus and Eqs using the `mimic="Mplus"` or `mimic="EQS"` arguments)